-SUNY Adirondack Emergency Alerts are issued for incidents such as an active threat/shooter, major hazardous materials release, major fire, extended power outage, or a weather incident that would directly impact campus.
-SUNY Adirondack has implemented a process that gives the Associate Vice President of Facilities and Public Safety or designee the authority to confirm a significant emergency or dangerous situation; to develop the content; and to initiate the Emergency Alert System to send an emergency message to the campus community.
+SUNY Adirondack Emergency Alerts are issued for incidents such as an active threat/shooter, major hazardous materials release, major fire, extended power outage, or a weather incident that would directly impact the college community.
+SUNY Adirondack has implemented a process that gives the Director of Public Safety or designee the authority to confirm a significant emergency or dangerous situation; to develop the content; and to initiate the Emergency Alert System to send an emergency message to the campus community.
 The process also stipulates that an immediate emergency message will be sent to the SUNY Adirondack community without delay, unless notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim, or to contain, respond to or otherwise mitigate the emergency.